kontent-ai/gatsby-packages/packages/gatsby-kontent-components/README.md

 ## Rich text element component

-Rich text elements from Kontent could be resolved to React components using "html-react-parser" as described in [this article](https://rshackleton.co.uk/articles/rendering-kentico-cloud-linked-content-items-with-react-components-in-gatsby).
+Rich text elements from Kontent.ai could be resolved to React components using "html-react-parser" as described in [this article](https://rshackleton.co.uk/articles/rendering-kentico-cloud-linked-content-items-with-react-components-in-gatsby).

 This package should make the usage easier.
 Basically by loading the rich text data and use these components to provide this data and resolution functions.